wolfy027/image_to_pdf/README.md

 # image_to_pdf

+## ImageToPdf
 - converts images to a pdf file

+Keep all images inside folders in /setup/input folder , then run ImageToPdf main method, and obtain pdf with its compressed variant in setup/output folder location

+# PdfCombiner
 - combines multiple pdf's into one pdf

-Keep all images in /setup/input folder , then run ImageToPdf main method, and obtain pdf with its compressed variant in setup/output folder location
+Keep all pdfs to be combined in /setup/pdf_input folder , then run PdfCombiner main method, and obtain combined pdf with its compressed variant in setup/pdf_output folder location